Georgia bill would streamline pay for wrongful convictions

-ATLANTA (AP) — A grieving mother arrested for murder a day after her newborn's death.
+ATLANTA (AP) — A grieving mother charged with murder a day after her newborn's death.
 A man found guilty of rape after a codefendant falsely implicated him.
 And a man convicted of a double murder despite having an alibi and no physical evidence linking him to the crime.

 Advocates for each told state lawmakers during a hearing Thursday at the Georgia Capitol that they were wrongfully convicted and should be compensated by the state.
-It was just one step in a process critics say is tough to navigate, overly subjective and lacks consistency.
+It was just one step in a process critics say is tough to navigate, overly subjective and inconsistent.

 But an effort is underway to streamline and improve the process by creating a specialized review panel for such claims and providing precise criteria for the consideration and awarding of compensation.